Success Stories

 Return to Top

 "Carol," (not her actual name) is an18-year-old girl, and a student at Success for Kids School, Loma Linda CA. Struck by a motor vehicle at the age of 11, she suffered a traumatic brain injury, cerebral palsy, spastic quadriplegia and scoliosis.
 She was diagnosed in a Persistive Vegetative State (PVS) following emergency treatment at the time of the accident.
-Before training on the Cyberlink she could track visually, use eye-blink to indicate yes/no and use switches with physical prompting but displayed no voluntary motor control.
+Before training on Brainfingers she could track visually, use eye-blink to indicate yes/no and use switches with physical prompting but displayed no voluntary motor control.

-Success for Kids School started training her on the Cyberlink.
+Success for Kids School started training her on Brainfingers.
 She quickly acquired skill in moving the cursor in the vertical axis with only verbal prompts.
 By training day 28, the attending neurologist observed the trials and removed the PVS diagnosis.
 Short story materials were introduced on day 43.
-She was able to use the Cyberlink click function to turn 'pages' in the on-screen book.
+She was able to use Brainfingers click function to turn 'pages' in the on-screen book.
 By training day 155, she demonstrated reliable control of the vertical, horizontal and diagonal movement of the cursor.
 This enabled her to utilize the computer mouse to operate several instructional software programs.
 She continues to need some verbal prompting to complete tasks, but has demonstrated more frequent independence.
 At training day 150, she lifted her arm to place her hand on a switch to turn on a tape player.
 This response was not part of the training program.

 Return to Top